mbourgey/CBW_HTseq_module4/README.md

 ### Finding impactful variants

 One nice feature in snpEff is that it tries to assess the impact of each variant.
-You can read more about the effect categories[here](http://snpeff.sourceforge.net/VCFannotationformat_v1.0.pdf).
+You can read more about the effect categories [here](http://snpeff.sourceforge.net/VCFannotationformat_v1.0.pdf).

 **How many variants had a high impact?** [solution](https://github.com/mbourgey/CBW_HTseq_module4/blob/master/solutions/_snpEff2.md)